Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule Host-Guest Systems: Discussion

 With this strategy, we could propagate and quantify errors in dynamical quantities such as anharmonic vibrational spectra.
 Our incorporation of uncertainty propagation into vibrational properties enables a quantitative assessment of the MLIP predictions of these quantities.
 We show that the error quantification for the harmonic spectra, when done carefully, serves as a good proxy for identifying the vibrational motions for which the potential is least accurate also in anharmonic spectra derived from molecular-dynamics.
 Even though we expect this relationship to degrade with increasing temperature, we propose that harmonic phonon uncertainties are incorporated on active learning strategies in order to improve the potential for anharmonic vibrational properties, as it is computationally quite challenging to calculate the uncertainties in the latter case.
 Indeed, we expect to use this strategy on top of general foundational models to fine-tune them for more reliable anharmonic vibrational analysis.

 We also note that while the general MLIPs we developed for the polyacene crystals do not contain explicit long-range interactions, they show good accuracy also for low-frequency phonon modes where intermolecular forces dominated by van der Waals interactions play a dominant role.
-This is no doubt helped by the fact that the receptive field of the MACE potentials we trained span a range of 12~\AA\ around any atom.
-As we have discussed, we expect the explicit consideration of long-range vdW interactions to be more important when lattice expansion or reduction effects are pronounced.
+However, as demonstrated in Supplementary Note~3, explicit inclusion of vdW corrections is essential to accurately capture lattice expansion and contraction at larger scales.

 The training strategy we have followed produced potentials that are also able to very accurately extrapolate to host-guest systems not contained in the training set, in particular regarding their anharmonic vibrational properties.
 We have presented an analysis of a pentacene molecule embedded into a naphthalene crystal matrix, unraveling guest-host vibrational mode correlations in exquisite detail and providing a measure of anharmonic coupling that goes beyond a simple analysis of mode-energy overlap or lineshape.
 These findings demonstrate that it is now possible to investigate the previously unexplored vibrational dynamics of host-guest systems that cannot be captured in small unit cells, leading to a rationalization of mode coupling and energy transfer pathways between host and guest vibrational modes.
 The ability to accurately predict vibrational properties in these systems opens new possibilities for engineering materials with tailored characteristics, such as optimized vibrational lifetimes or energy transfer pathways.